 The existence of miniature burgers also hints at our precarious economic times.
 It's a clever way for Jack in the Box to package less meat under more bun, selling us mostly puffed air.
 The ad distracts us from that economic point by showing us midgets semi-yodelling.
 That's an astoundingly clever distraction -- yet none of these points about economics, food production, environment, diversity, and race and gender represenation are ever fully buried.

 American Studies lets us think about those buried issues in this ad.
-American Studies aims to let you think about any piece of culture deeply.
+American Studies aims to let you think about any piece of culture deeply, from Mule to this ad.
 The goal of American Studies is not to ruin the joke or ruin your lunch -- though I understand how that could happen.
 Really, my goal is not to ruin your life but to add greater meaning to the daily culture that's all around us.

-So go forth and analyze, while humming yippee-yah-ay.
+So go forth and analyze, while humming yippee-yah-ay and thinking about Mule.

 Post a Comment